kevinhu/cancer_data/README.md

 # cancer_data

-This package handles the downloading and processing of several public genomics datasets useful for cancer research.
+This package provides unified methods for accessing popular datasets used in cancer research.

 ## Datasets